 If stress is causing your cortisol levels to be elevated, this anti-inflammatory effect becomes too strong.
 This effectively stops your immune system from working as it should, and this weakened state can last for the duration of whatever is causing the stress.
 Without a properly functioning immune system, you become vulnerable to disease.
 Conversely, a lower level of cortisol allows your immune system to over-react to pathogens.
 This can lead to chronic inflammation and a number of respiratory or auto-immune diseases.

 So what does this mean for Adrenal Fatigue sufferers?
 It depends on which stage of the condition you have reached.
-In the early stages, consistently high levels of cortisol suppresses your immune response and leaves you vulnerable to infection.
-In the later stages of Adrenal Fatigue, low levels of cortisol can lead to chronic inflammation, allergies and autoimmune diseases.
-Neither is a good outcome, and so your Adrenal Fatigue treatment should focus on restoring cortisol to a sustainable, balanced level.
+In the early stages, consistently high levels of cortisol suppress your immune response and leave you vulnerable to infection.
+In the later stages of Adrenal Fatigue, low levels of cortisol can lead to chronic inflammation, allergies, and autoimmune diseases.
+Neither is a good outcome and so your Adrenal Fatigue treatment should focus on restoring cortisol to a sustainable, balanced level.

 There are a large number of other complaints that are associated with Adrenal Fatigue.
 Many of these are linked directly to one of the more common complaints listed above.
 Depending on which stage of Adrenal Fatigue you have reached, you may be experiencing a handful or a large number of these symptoms.